38th Annual Monetary Conference — Digital Currency: Risk or Promise?

-During the event, submit questions on Twitter using #CatoMonCon, Facebook Live, or in the comment box on this page.
+Join the conversation on Twitter using #CatoMonCon.
 Follow @CatoEvents on Twitter to get future event updates, live streams, and videos from the Cato Institute.
 If you have questions or need assistance registering for the event, please email our staff at email@example.com.

 James A. Dorn, Vice President for Monetary Studies, Cato Institute

 Tobias Adrian, Financial Counsellor and Director, IMF Monetary and Capital Markets Department